 Alcohol addiction and dependence are often used interchangeably, but they’re two very different diseases that the Diablo Valley Drug and Alcohol Services team treats at their clinic:

+We are the only accredited and certified outpatient detox centers in or near the East Bay.
 Alcohol dependence is characterized by a reliance on alcohol to function at certain times or at specific events.
 For example, someone who’s dependent on alcohol may only agree to go to a social event if there’s alcohol involved.
 You may also have a drink or alcohol brand of choice that you gravitate toward because it’s familiar and comforting.

 If you’re struggling with alcohol dependence, you also likely have a high tolerance for alcohol, so it’s harder for others to notice when you’ve been drinking.
 Because you’re reliant on alcohol, you may experience severe withdrawal symptoms when you’re sober, including nausea, headaches, chills, and vomiting.